2021 Tampa Bay Buccaneers season: Week 2: vs. Atlanta Falcons

 Quarterback Tom Brady threw for 276 yards and 5 touchdown passes (tying a franchise best) as Tampa Bay defeated Atlanta 48–25.
 The Buccaneers extended their franchise record winning streak to ten games, and became the first NFL team to score 30+ points in a victorious performance in nine consecutive games.

 The Buccaneers won the coin toss and elected to receive.
 With potential rain in the forecast for the second half, coach Bruce Arians indicated he wanted the offense to hit the field first.
 Tampa Bay built a 14–0 lead in the first half after two touchdown passes to Rob Gronkowski.
 A touchdown pass to Mike Evans late in the second quarter set Tampa Bay up for a 21–10 lead.

 Atlanta received the kickoff for the second half.
-On the second play of the third quarter, Matt Ryan was intercepted by Shaquil Barrett, setting the Buccaneers up at the Atlanta 18 yard line.
+On the second play of the third quarter, Matt Ryan was intercepted by Shaquil Barrett, setting the Buccaneers up at the Atlanta 18-yard line.
 Five plays later, Evans caught his second touchdown pass, and Tampa Bay pulled out to a 28–10 lead.
 Atlanta rallied, scoring two touchdowns and trimmed the deficit to 28–25 by the end of the third quarter.

-Tampa Bay pinned the Falcons back at their own 4 yard line.
+Tampa Bay pinned the Falcons back at their own 4-yard line.
 The defense forced a three-and-out, and the resulting punt gave the Buccaneers excellent field position.
 Brady threw three straight passes, and Chris Godwin's touchdown grab put the Buccaneers up 35–25 with 9 minutes left in regulation.
 The Buccaneers defense sealed the game as Mike Edwards twice picked off Matt Ryan and returned both interceptions for touchdowns.

 Week 3: at Los Angeles Rams

 Tampa Bay snapped a ten-game winning streak, losing their first game of the 2021 season at the Los Angeles Rams.
-Quarterback Tom Brady, in his first ever game in the city of Los Angeles, threw for 432 yards, one touchdown pass, and ran for a touchdown, but the Buccaneers defense could not contain Matthew Stafford and the high-powered Rams offense.
+Quarterback Tom Brady threw for 432 yards, one touchdown pass, and ran for a touchdown, but the Buccaneers defense could not contain Matthew Stafford and the high-powered Rams offense.
 Despite the loss, Brady became the second player in NFL history to pass for over 80,000 career yards.

 After a scoreless first quarter, the Rams led 14–7 late in the first half.
 Tampa Bay drove into Rams territory, but had to settle for a field goal attempt.
 Ryan Succop's 55-yard attempt sailed wide right, and the Rams led at halftime 14–7.
 The Buccaneers rushing offense was ineffective in the first half, producing only 18 yards on 9 carries.

 The Rams put the game out of reach in the second half.
 They scored on four straight drives to build a 34–17 lead.
 Brady's second touchdown pass trimmed the deficit to 34–24 with just over one minute left in regulation.
 The ensuing onside kick attempt failed, and the Rams held on for the win.